Venice High School (Los Angeles): Academics and academic performance

 As of 1998, the school has mathematics and science programs and a magnet program that explores international politics.
 Additionally, as of 2017, the World Languages and Global Studies Magnet offers courses in Mandarin Chinese, Japanese, Italian, French and Spanish.

 Venice High School won back-to-back National Science Bowl championships in 1996 and 1997, and won regional championships in 1993, 1994 and 2005.
 Venice High School is one of only three schools that have won two National Science Bowl championships.

 In 1998 Richard Lovett, the president of the Creative Artists Agency (CAA), gave self-esteem courses to the students, and Terry Hardy of Los Angeles Magazine wrote that the CAA "has adopted Venice High as its very own."

 School's student news site

 The school's student news site, called The Oarsman, began as a school newspaper.
 Written Voice, a literary journal started in the spring of 2012, features students' poetry, short stories, and other work.
 An unofficial News magazine, The Venice Independent, was formerly run by Venice students.

 Athletics

-An historically successful sports competitor, Venice High fields 16 sports with most teams competing in the Western League of the CIF LA City Section.
-The football team has won 9 of the last 10 Western League titles, as well as the 2021 CIF City D1 Championship.
-The baseball team has won five City championships (1967, 1972, 1984, 1985, 1986).
-The girls' softball team won the CIF LA City Section Invitational Tournamemt in 2005 and a CIF LA City Section Division 2 championship in 2013.
-The basketball team won the City championship in 1948.
-The boys' swimming team won three consecutive City Championships in the 1950s (even before the school had an on-campus pool).
-The school also captured the City Championship in golf in 2009, 2011 and 2012.
-The boys' volleyball team won back-to-back City Championships in 1991 and 1992.
-The boys' coss country team has won three City Championships (1948, 2018, 2019).
-The boys soccer team won a City Championship in 1975 and the girls team won three straight from 2019-2021.
-Plus, the boys swim team won City Championships in 1950, 1951, 1994, 1996, 1907, 1998, 2000.
-Also, the girls teenis team won Division II City Championships in 1991, 2006, 2011, 2017.
-The boys volleyball team won City Chapionships in 1991 and 1992, while the girls team won a Division II City Championship in 2012 and a Division I Championship in 2016.
+Venice High School fields a variety of sports teams that compete in the Western League of the CIF Los Angeles City Section.

 Eight graduates have appeared in Major League Baseball and NFL games in the last 20 years.